 Know your limits and say no.

 Women are great multi-taskers, so why not multi-task your self-care?
 You can fit a little something for you while not missing out on the other important stuff.

 Instead of going to a yoga class find an online one to follow with your kids.
 This way you are incorporating self-care with family time.
 It may not be quite the experience you were aiming for, but give this new experience a chance and you may find you enjoy it more.

 Listen to a podcast or audiobook on your commute or your drive home from dropping kids at school.

 Need some exercise, but can't fit it into your day?
 Exercise while scrolling through social media, park further from your destination e.g. when you drop your kids at school, so you have to walk, use a voice memo to plan your day while going for a walk or jog.

 The most important thing with self-care is not getting stuck thinking that you must do all of these things and then feeling guilty because you don't.
 Choose what is right for you, and if you miss out on a day or 2?
 You'll get back to it when you can or when you are ready.

 Need a little help with self-care?
-Check out our range of products here.
+Check out our range of stationery here.